 - Cervical lymphadenopathy.

-The highest annual incidence is thought to occur in Japan at 239 cases per 100,000 children aged under 5 years.
+The highest annual incidence is thought to occur in Japan at 2243.1 and 264.8 cases per 100,000 children aged under and over 5 years respectively.
 The incidence appears to be rising year on year in Japan.

 There is clear variation in incidence with ethnicity, with a bias towards East Asian children.
 A study from Hawaii showed an annual incidence of 210 per 100,000 Japanese American children under 5 years, compared to 13 per 100,000 white children.